CTEC3905-2022/lab-materials/lab-01.md

 Now we are going to create our first project.

-Create a folder where you will store all the module code and *within* that folder, create a folder called **lab-01**.
+Create a folder where you will store all the module code and *within* that folder, create a folder called **lab-work**.
+This will become a git repository eventually containing all the work from the lab sessions.

 Its best to keep the code for each lab session separate.
-We will be creating git repositories from some folders, its important to keep them distinct.
+For todays work, create another folder called **lab-01** within the **lab-work** folder.

 Open Atom and select `File -> Open Folder` or `ctrl+shift+O` and select your **lab-01** folder.
 This should open a panel on the left side showing your empty folder.